-Likelihood: Described as low, medium or high IF IMPACT AND LIKELIHOOD ARE BOTH HIGH, THEN THE ACTIVITY SHOL STOPPED UNTIL ADDITIONAL CONTROL MEASURES ARE PUT IN PLACE.
-Responsible person: Completion Date: e date by which required plans for controls will е.
-Line Manager Check: n off to ensure that the risk has been minimis Risk Description/Area of Concern Level of risk prior to control <> Risk Controls Level of risk is now <> Likelihood <> Responsible person Planned completion Date Line Manage Check The school lapses in following national guidelines and advice, putting everyone at risk high To ensure that all relevant guidance is followed and communicated: The school to keep up-to-date with advice issued by, but not limited to, DfE, NHS, Department of Health and Social Care, PHE, Telford &amp; Wrekin Council advice and review its risk assessment accordingly Information on the school website is updated.
+Likelihood: Described as low, medium or high IF IMPACT AND LIKELIHOOD ARE BOTH HIGH, THEN THE ACTIV STOPPED UNTIL ADDITIONAL CONTROL MEASURES ARE PUT IN PLACE.
+ACTIVITY SHO LD BE Responsible person: The identified staff member(s) responsible for implementing the rist Head Teacher SignMJDAVIS Date17.07.2020 Chair of Governors signJWardle Date18.07.20 the risk controls Completion Date: e date by which required plans for controls wil е.
+Line Manager Check: n off to ensure that the risk has been minimis Risk Description/Area of Concern Level of risk prior to control <> Level of risk is now <> Likelihood <> Responsible person Planned completion Date Line Manage Check The school lapses in following national guidelines and advice, putting everyone at risk high To ensure that all relevant guidance is followed and communicated: The school to keep up-to-date with advice issued by, but not limited to, DfE, NHS, Department of Health and Social Care, PHE, Telford &amp; Wrekin Council advice and review its risk assessment accordingly Information on the school website is updated.
 Pupils updated via adults working with them and messages sent via Parentmail to parents.
 Any change in information to be shared with the Chair of Governors, consulted with employees directly, or through a safety representative that is either elected by the workforce or appointed by trade union and passed on to parents and staff by email low medium Mark Davis Ongoing